Turkey-Armenia talks seen as key to opening up regional transit links

 In the event that Turkey does not push Azerbaijan’s demands, some limited progress is possible.
 The most likely are the opening of direct flights between the two countries (as well as the charter routes) and the restoration of border crossings, likely including the rail link between Turkey’s Kars and Armenia’s Gyumri.

-This is something that could occur alongside further steps to reopen the Yerevan-Nakhchivan-Horadiz-Baku railway, the circuitous Soviet-era rail track whose restoration was agreed upon between President Pashinyan and President Aliyev in December.
+This is something that could occur alongside further steps to reopen the Yerevan-Nakhchivan-Horadiz-Baku railway, the circuitous Soviet-era rail track whose restoration was agreed upon between Prime Minister Pashinyan and President Aliyev in December.

 These terms would certainly be acceptable to the Armenian side, fitting closely enough to their perception of what the current Turkey-Armenia talks should look like.
 Whether Ankara, under Baku’s pressure, will agree with this is the real question.